ADVERTISEMENT

 TIPS

 i.)
-ANSWER 1: The speaker gave a negative answer but not saying the traditional ‘NO’, instead he used an expression that expressed negativity.
+ANSWER 1: The speaker gave a negative answer but did not say the traditional ‘NO’, instead he used an expression that expressed negativity.
 Right after that, he gave his reason as to why he didn’t like running.
 Then, he transitioned to talking about swimming which is his favorite kind of exercise instead of running.
 That transition he did is a great way to extend his answer a bit more and that’s effective!

 ii.)
 ANSWER 2: The speaker gave a negative answer here as well but not an absolute negative.
-He explained that he only run whenever his friends ask him.
+He explained that he only runs whenever his friends ask him.
 Then he added another idea by talking about the season when they usually run and to make him sound like a natural English speaker, he equipped his answer with good descriptive words.
 It’s a great way to increase his mark in the criterion, Lexical Resource.

+How often do you go for a run?
 (These sample answers have no relation to the previous answers in the first question.
 Treat these answers as independent from the previous answers.)

 (Answer 1)